YouTube or Vimeo? Use Both

-What you may not have caught is how these videos are being served.
-And that’s important.
-They can be hosted directly on a website.
-This lets you customize the player’s look to match the rest of your site, eliminate ads, control what videos are seen in a playlist and look sharp.
+Video is an increasingly vital part of your marketing mix.
+Are you hosting your videos directly on your website?
+Doing so lets you customize the player’s look to match the rest of your site, eliminate ads, control what videos are seen in a playlist and appear super sharp.

 YouTube for Mass Sharing

 Put your video on Google-owned, streaming giant YouTube when you want the world to see your stuff.
 Its massive audience offers more search and sharing.
-At last count, YouTube was pulling in 800 million unique visitors a month.
-As I write this, it’s probably added another million.
-Seriously.
+At last count, YouTube was pulling in 1.7 billion unique visitors and 14.3 billion total visitors a month.

 YouTube has become the video hangout.
 To be seen, go where the eyeballs already are.
 This video-dedicated search engine gives you a much greater opportunity to have your video discovered organically.
 Search is a key YouTube activity.
 If you want to find a video, you turn to YouTube.